iancze/DiskJockey/README.md

 Next, we will install the `DiskJockey` package itself.
 Because this is not yet an official Julia package, for now, installation involves simply cloning the repository.
 First, open up a Julia prompt in the REPL, then type

     julia> Pkg.clone("https://github.com/iancze/DiskJockey.git")
+    julia> Pkg.build("DiskJockey")

 This process may take a few minutes as the relevant packages (including RADMC-3D) are downloaded from the web and installed.
 So far, I have only been able to extensively test this installation process on Linux machines.
-If you run into errors in this build process, please file an [issue](https://github.com/iancze/DiskJockey/issues) on the github repository.
+If you run into errors in this build process, please file an [issue](https://github.com/iancze/DiskJockey/issues) on the github repository so that we may try to fix this.
 If you already have RADMC-3D installed on your system, this process won't interfere with that installation, `DiskJockey` will use the version of RADMC-3D it downloaded.

 As mentioned previously, there are several "driver" command line scripts that are used to perform the actual mass fitting.
 To complete the installation, you should add these files to your system PATH.
 To figure out where the package is installed